-Piping, drumming, drum major and pipe band competitions stir us with Scottish music throughout the day!
+Piping, drumming, drum major and pipe band competitions delight us with Scottish music!

-You'll find yourself clapping and tapping your feet to the lively music of reels and marches,
+You'll find yourself clapping your hands and tapping your feet to the lively music of reels and marches,

-while the centuries-old Great Music of piobaireachd (pronounced 'pee-o-broc') is soulful in character.
+while the centuries-old Great Music of Piobaireachd (pronounced 'pee-o-broc') stirs the soul.

 Dressed in Highland style, competitors select the tunes they play,

-and can be heard practicing in the many coves and shaded areas across the park.
+and can be heard practicing in the across the park.

 Our Open competitions feature professionals from across the country.

-Drum majors take center field at noon to 'strut their stuff' with lively competition!
+Drum majors take center field to 'strut their stuff' with lively competition!

-Pipe Bands with their colorful tartans march in opening ceremonies and compete in the afternoon on center field.
+while Pipe Bands with their colorful tartans march in opening ceremonies and compete on center field.

-Click here to register for Individual Piping & Drumming Competition.
+Click here for Individual Piping & Drumming Competition Schedule.

 The tempting aroma of Scottish barbeque, fish & chips, meat pies and bridies fill the air,

-and mingle with traditional American hot dogs and hamburgers smoking on the grill.
+while traditional American hot dogs and hamburgers smoke on the grill.

 Plenty of merchandise vendors provide a wide variety of Scottish and Celtic wares.